arkadip-maitra/DSSVR-for-writer-identification/README.md

-Sample code for the paper '''Decorrelation-based Self-Supervised Visual Representation Learning for Writer Identification.'''
+Sample code for the paper **Decorrelation-based Self-Supervised Visual Representation Learning for Writer Identification**.

 ## Cite this work using
 @misc{maitra2024decorrelationbasedselfsupervisedvisualrepresentation,